BedrockFrontiers/sol/README.md

 > * **Interpret Test Results**: Observe the test output to determine if the tests passed or failed.
 Any error messages or unexpected behavior indicate test failures.

 > [!IMPORTANT]\
-> Please refrain from executing the compiled .exe file directly from your terminal.
+> Please refrain from executing the compiled file directly from your terminal.
 Doing so may lead to inaccurate test results due to dependencies on text files and directory structures.

 ## Contributing